TMcMeans/movietracker-frontend/README.md

 set up file like this:
 export const key = 'your key here'

-npm install
+$ npm install

-npm start- say yes if asked if you should start the server on a new port
+$ npm start    // say yes if asked if you should start the server on a new port
 ```

 ### Project Goals